Scheduled Troubleshooting

 Tip 01: Run Next, Priority, Incident Generation (v9.3)

-Taking inputs from the Scheduled Troubleshooting Design, OPTIONALLY populate the Run Next (Reference Attribute), Priority (Boolean Attribute), or Incident Generation (Boolean Attribute) to further align the Scheduled Troubleshooting with your requirements.
+Taking inputs from the Scheduled Troubleshooting Design, OPTIONALLY populate the Run Next (Reference Attribute), Priority (Boolean Attribute), or Incident Generation (Boolean Attribute) to align the Scheduled Troubleshooting with your requirements.

 Tip 02: Manual Execution of Scheduled Troubleshooting (v9.3)